Sociolinguistics Laboratory Resources

 Various Praat and R scripts written by members of the UW Sociolinguistics and Phonetics labs.
 See the UW Phonetics Lab's resources page for more.

-Transcription conventions (.pdf) NEW
+Transcription conventions (.pdf)

 Discourse-level transcription conventions for conversational data.